uva-hydroinformatics/pysumma-sciunit/README.md

 ## SUMMA Model Installation

-The SUMMA model  is installed from the following link for the the SUMMA Installation documentation (https://summa.readthedocs.io/en/latest/installation/SUMMA_installation/).
+The SUMMA model  is installed from the SUMMA [Installation documentation] (https://summa.readthedocs.io/en/latest/installation/SUMMA_installation/).

 ## Steps required to replicate the sciunit pacakage from CUAHSI HydroShare JupyterHub